praytime/praytime/README.md

 Prayer times are scraped on a nightly basis and saved in Firestore.
 In addition to prayer times, every masjid has lat/lng coordinates, timezone, and other metadata stored.

-Web scraping is accomplished primarily with [Cheerio](https://cheerio.js.org/) if no client-side scripts are required to render the prayer times, otherwise [Apify crawlers](https://www.apify.com) are used.
-A Apify actor cron job periodically clones this repo and executes the [entrypoint.sh](entrypoint.sh) script which runs each crawler and saves the results.
+Web scraping is accomplished primarily with [Cheerio](https://cheerio.js.org/) if no client-side scripts are required to render the prayer times, otherwise [Puppeteer](https://pptr.dev/) is used.

 The UI is a static webapp which uses the client-side Firestore JavaScript library to query nearby prayer times.